 Please see the recipe card at the bottom of this post for the full ingredients and quantities.

-Some notes on the key ingredients:
+Notes on the key ingredients:

 Step-by-Step Directions